 Rover Object:

-The Rover curiosity is a 6 wheeled vehicle designed to cover a variety of territory, turn itself over should it fall, and carr a wide assortment of technical measuring instruments.
+The Rover is a 6 wheeled vehicle designed to cover a variety of territory, turn itself over should it fall, and carries a wide assortment of technical measuring instruments.
 In Kodu, we would need to add this object, as one doesn’t exist today.
 Requirements for this object would be:

 It can resemble “Curiosity”, but should also have “Kodu-esque” features.

-It’s “icon” would also represent the rover, and clearly identified as “Rover”.
+Its “icon” would also represent the rover, and clearly identified as “Rover”.

 It would have 6 legs (similar to the design of Curiosity) and a Mast for the cameras.